 Getting approved for a car loan in Canada with bad credit and no cosigner isn’t easy, but it isn’t impossible either.
 Reviewing your credit report, saving money for a down payment and exploring different lenders could help you get approved for a car loan with low interest rates and affordable payments.

 Applying for a car loan with no or low credit isn’t the easiest of processes, especially if you’re requested to apply with a cosigner.
 A cosigner is a person who is obligated to pay back your loan if you fail to make payments.
 The myth is that unless your credit score is good, and you make a solid income, lenders won’t typically approve your application unless it’s signed with a cosigner.
 A cosigned application is confirmation to lenders that the loan will be paid off whether it be by the actual borrower, the person using the vehicle, or the cosigner who pledges to pay if anything happens.
-Cosigners on car loan applications are almost always good friends of or family members with the borrower.
+Cosigners on car loan applications are almost always good friends or family members with the borrower.
 However, not all borrowers with no or low credit can apply with a cosigner, and often borrowers don’t want to – they don’t want to put their financial responsibility on the back of someone else, especially because a cosigner’s credit is at risk.

 Although cosigners can strengthen an application, it’s not an option for everyone.
 The good news is that there are options available for Canadians with no or low credit who need vehicle financing but don’t want to apply with a cosigner.
 When you apply for an auto loan and are told you don’t qualify because of less-than-perfect credit, it’s the lender who says you need a cosigner.
 Thankfully, there are tons of lenders in Canada who work with credit-challenged Canadians.
 You just need to know where to find them.
+First, let’s take a look at some common questions you might have about applying for a loan with a cosigner in Canada.

 Canada Drives is an online auto financing company that is partnered with hundreds of lenders who specialize in working with no or low credit profiles.
 If you need an auto loan but don’t have or want to use a cosigner, do some research on financing institutions like Canada Drives, and take these three pieces of advice to increase the chances of approval: